cburgmer/build-facts/README.md

 This fork needs cleaning up:

-- Teamcity code needs to be migrated
+- Teamcity syncs test results as JSON with wrong file ending
-- Java namespaces
+- Remove code reference to buildviz to avoid confusion
 - DEVELOP and examples/ documentation is out of date
 - ./go make_release is broken